ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 In strict mode, only an exact match between the two FQDNs is considered to produce Identifier Alignment.

-For example, in relaxed mode, if a message passes an SPF check with an RFC5321.MailFrom domain of "cbg.bounces.example.com", and the address portion of the RFC5322.From header field contains "payments@example.com", the Authenticated RFC5321.MailFrom domain identifier and the RFC5322.From domain are considered to be "in alignment" because they have the same Organizational Domain
+For example, in relaxed mode, if a message passes an SPF, check with an RFC5321.MailFrom domain of "cbg.bounces.example.com" and the address portion of the RFC5322.From header field contains "payments@example.com", the Authenticated RFC5321.MailFrom domain identifier and the RFC5322.From domain are considered to be "in alignment" because they have the same Organizational Domain